 This post covers the top things to do for Christmas in Boston, including nighttime, free, and family-friendly activities.

-We have updated the information for the 2022 holiday season.
+I have updated the information for the 2023 holiday season.

 This section covers our top ten list of things to do in Boston for the Christmas holidays.